oroinc/documentation/backend/entities/migration.rst

 Extensions for Database Structure Migrations
 --------------------------------------------

 You cannot always use standard Doctrine methods to modify the database structure.
 For example, ``Schema::renameTable`` does not work because it drops an existing table and then creates a new one.
-To help you manage such a case and enable you to to add additional functionality to any migration, use the extensions mechanism.
+To help you manage such a case and enable you to add additional functionality to any migration, use the extensions mechanism.
 The following example illustrates how |RenameExtension| can be used:

 .. code-block:: php
    :caption: src/Acme/Bundle/DemoBundle/Migrations/Schema/v1_2/TestRenameTable.php